 Many people use their breath to steam up the lenses to try to clean them.
 “Especially right now, you don’t want to breathe on your glasses,” Horn said, to avoid putting any germs on them.

-These cleaning agents can be harsh on anti-reflective or non-glare coatings on lenses, Horn cautioned.
+You may be wondering: Can we use sanitizer on spectacles?
+The fact is sanitizing cleaning agents like alcohol or bleach can be harsh on anti-reflective or non-glare coatings on lenses, Horn cautioned.
 They could also make the frame more brittle.
 Stick to soap and water.

 Don’t put the frames in your mouth